Surprising discoveries I made in halls of residence

 We bet you can’t wait to meet your new flatmates now!

 Want to study medicine?
-Check out these courses: International Foundation in Pharmacy, Health and Life Sciences at INTO Univeristy of East Anglia, International Foundation in Biological and Biomedical Sciences at INTO Newcastle University or International Foundation in Pharmacy at INTO Manchester.
+Check out these courses: International Foundation in Pharmacy, Health and Life Sciences at INTO University of East Anglia or International Foundation in Biomedicine, Biology and Pharmacy at INTO Newcastle University.

 Or to speak to someone about your study abroad options visit the INTO website.